FZambia/centrifuge/docs/content/configuration.rst

 Here I set custom ``sockjs_url`` option, list of all available options can be found in sockjs-tornado source code: `show on Github <https://github.com/mrjoes/sockjs-tornado/blob/master/sockjs/tornado/router.py#L14>`_

+Centrifuge also allows to collect and export various metrics into Graphite.
+You can configure metric collecting and exporting behaviour using ``metrics`` object in configuration JSON.

+In example below I enable logging metrics, and export into https://www.hostedgraphite.com/ service providing prefix, host and port to send metrics via UDP.

+..code-block::javascript

+    {
+        "password": "admin",
+        "cookie_secret": "secret",
+        "api_secret": "secret",
+        "metrics": {
+            "host": "carbon.hostedgraphite.com",
+            "port": 2003,
+            "prefix": "MY_HOSTED_GRAPHITE_KEY.centrifuge",
+            "interval": 10,
+            "log": true
+        }
+    }

+Metrics will be aggregated in a 10 seconds interval and then will be sent into log and into Graphite

+At moment Centrifuge collects for each node:

+* broadcast - time in milliseconds spent to broadcast messages (average, min, max, count of broadcasts)
+* connect - amount and rate of connect attempts to Centrifuge
+* messages - amount and rate of messages published
+* channels - amount of active channels
+* clients - amount of connected clients
+* unique_clients - amount of unique clients connected

 Command-line options
 ~~~~~~~~~~~~~~~~~~~~